arminlinzbauer/gulpex/README.md

 **Attention:** All paths should be specified either as absolute paths or, in case of paths relative to your project's directory, with a leading `./`.

 ### Bundles
-Hier werden im Key-Value-Verfahren mehrere Bundle-Objekte mit eindeutigem Schlüssel hinterlegt.
-Ein einzelnses Bundle-Objekt hat die folgende Struktur:
+To define bundles, you need to specify a unique key which can contain various properties as key-value-pairs.
+Any single bundle object has the following structure:

 ```
-key: {
+uniqueKey: {

   type: String,           // The type of bundle.
-Possible values are 'script'` and `'style'.
+Possible values are `'script'` and `'style'`.
-                          // This property must not be omitted.
+                          // This property is required.

-  name: String,           // The name of the bundle (for type = 'script' only).
+  name: String,           // The name of the bundle (required for type `'script'` only).

   path: String,           // The output path of the generated file(s).
-                          // If not specified, './html/js' (type = 'script') or
+                          // If not specified, './html/js' (type = `'script'`) or
-                          // './html/css' (type = 'style') will be used.
+                          // './html/css' (type = `'style'`) will be used.

   files: String[],        // The files that should be compiled / included in the bundle.
 Can be a glob pattern.